 Here’s a graph based on Univariety’s network of students who studied in India in the last five years:

 If your child is interested in STEM (Science, Technology, Engineering, Mathematics) courses, then CBSE is suggested to be the right choice.
-The theoretical learning approach makes students ready for the Science field, especially the careers that require memory-based learning and assessments.
+The theoretical learning approach makes students ready for the Science field, especially careers that require memory-based learning and assessments.

 ICSE is a close second but is preferred by students who want to study Arts and Humanities.
 This is because the curriculum offers a strong foundation in Language and Humanities.